Race Day Schedule

 1. Get yourself to the nearest aid station and have them call Race HQ for you; or

 2. Notify a passing runner that you need aid and have them report it to the next station.

 Massage and Physio

 Volunteers will be wearing special shirts.
 Use them.
 Thank them.
+Love them.

 The park golf course clubhouse will be open.
 The Town of Kyle is 21km north of the Landing, Stewart Valley is 15km south and the Swift Current is 35km south.
 You should be able to find the essentials at these locations.

 Smoke's Poutinerie, Saskatoon will be taking care of all your poutine needs from 9am to 6:30pm.
 Remember to use your meal ticket in your race kits to get a meal anytime between these hours.

 Don't leave garbage on the course.
 Carry it to an aid station and dispose of it.
 These trails are pristine and we want to keep them that way.